PARANDHAMAREDDYBOMMAKA/Checklist-management/README.md

-# Writing the README content directly to the file
-echo "# NX MUI Testing - CP Checklist
+# NX MUI Testing - CP Checklist

 This project is a React-based application built with Vite.
 It allows users to manage activities and sub-activities with weights, units, and names.
 The application ensures that the total weight percentage of all activities equals 100% before saving.